Rate of natural increase

-In Demography, the rate of natural increase (RNI), also known as natural population change, is defined as the birth rate minus the death rate of a particular population, over a particular time period.
+In demography and population dynamics, the rate of natural increase (RNI), also known as natural population change, is defined as the birth rate minus the death rate of a particular population, over a particular time period.
 It is typically expressed either as a number per 1,000 individuals in the population or as a percentage.
 RNI can be either positive or negative.
 It contrasts to total population change by ignoring net migration.

 This RNI gives demographers an insight into how a region's population is evolving, and these analyses can inform government attempts to shape RNI.

 Examples

 Suppose a population of 5,000 individuals experiences 1,150 live births and 900 deaths over the course of one year.